 Can I use Medical Marijuana Anywhere?

 It is important to remember that marijuana consumption is illegal on a Federal Level.
-It is advised to consume your medicine responsibly according to the laws of the state.
+It is advised to consume your medicine responsibly according to the laws of the state, which currently do not allow for the use of marijuana in public locations.

 How Much Should I consume?